pendle-finance/test-utils/docs/CONTRIBUTING.md

 For a small library, in my opinion there should be two to three test levels:

 - _Unit test_: for each and every function or class
-- _Module level integration tests_: test the main exports of a given module (subfolders of the [src](src) folder).
+- _Module level integration tests_: test the main exports of a given module (subfolders of the src folder).
   - This is optional if the library is small enough.
 - _End-to-end tests (or acceptance tests)_: test the main export of the whole library.
   - This level tests the **behaviour** of the SDK toward library consumers.

 ## Structure

-- The [src](src) folder is for writing the source code, unit tests and module level integration tests.
+- The src folder is for writing the source code, unit tests and module level integration tests.
-- The [src/index.ts](src/index.ts) file is the main export point of the library.
+- The src file is the main export point of the library.
-- The [test](test) folder is for writing end-to-end tests
+- The test folder is for writing end-to-end tests
   - Those tests will test what the SDK user will use.
-  - Note that those test must only import from the [src/index.ts](src/index.ts) file, because this is the only place that user can reliably import anything from our library.
+  - Note that those test must only import from the src/types.ts file, because this is the only place that user can reliably import anything from our library.

 ## Commands